-Choose from two Inspirato hotels when you visit the capital city of the Republic of Ireland.
+Choose from a unique collections of Inspirato hotels when you visit the capital city of the Republic of Ireland.
 Located in the heart of historic Dublin, The Westbury features rooms and suites with modern décor and subtle 1930s-era touches.

-Our other hotel, The K Club, is a sprawling luxury resort 30 minutes outside the city in County Kildare.
-The River Liffey meanders through the scenic property, which features resort activities for guests including falconry, golf, fishing and horseback riding.
+The K Club is a sprawling luxury resort 30 minutes outside the city in County Kildare.
+The River Liffey meanders through the scenic property, which features resort activities for guests including falconry, golf, fishing, and horseback riding.

 Dublin is the largest city in Ireland, located on the east coast at the mouth of the River Liffey at the foot of the Wicklow Mountains.
 A hub of culture and learning, the city’s literary history has produced famous authors such as William Butler Yeats, James Joyce, George Bernard Shaw, and Samuel Beckett.
 There are numerous museums and public galleries for art and culture enthusiasts to explore.
 As one of Europe’s most youthful cities, the city also offers a vibrant nightlife filled with live music, theater, restaurants, and pubs.
 Famous landmarks include the Guinness Storehouse, Temple Bar cultural hub, and Croke Park sports stadium.

-Founded in 1592, Trinity College is Ireland’s top-ranked university.
-The college boasts famous literary alumni including Oscar Wilde, Bram Stoker, and Jonathan Swift, and is home to the Book of Kells, an illuminated manuscript believed to have been created around 800 AD.
+Founded in 1592, Trinity College is Ireland’s top university.
+Boasting famous alumni including Oscar Wilde, Bram Stoker, and Jonathan Swift, it's also home to the Book of Kells, believed to have been created around 800 AD.

-The Guinness just tastes better in Ireland, where St. James’s Gate Brewery is home to the country’s world-famous brew.
-Enjoy a tour of the brewery’s seven floors, learn about its history dating back to 1759, and, of course, enjoy a pint in the rooftop Gravity Bar.
+Guinness just tastes better in Ireland, where St. James’s Gate Brewery is home to the country’s world-famous brew.
+Tour the brewery, learn about its history dating back to 1759, and enjoy a pint in the rooftop Gravity Bar.

-On the way to the Guinness Storehouse, you’ll pass through one of the Dublin’s most unique neighborhoods.
-Here you can visit the impressive Saint Patrick’s Cathedral, built between 1191 and 1270 AD, and wander through quaint art galleries, bookstores, antique shops, and more.
+On the way to the Guinness Storehouse, you’ll pass through one of Dublin’s most unique neighborhoods.
+Visit Saint Patrick’s Cathedral, built between 1191 and 1270 AD, and visit art galleries, antique shops, and more.

 Like much of northeastern Europe, Dublin has a maritime climate with cool summers, mild winters, and a lack of extreme temperatures either hot or cold.
 Average winter daytime temperatures linger near 50°F and summer highs rarely rise above 70°F. While Ireland is known for its rainfall throughout the year, Dublin’s sheltered location on the east coast makes it the driest place in the country.